UPDATED: May 19, 2020

 Caring for Each Other by Self-Screening Before Entering the Store

-To help slow the spread of COVID and to keep our staff and customers as safe as possible, we ask you to consider if any of the following applies to you, if so please do not enter our store, and ask about our home delivery and curbside pickup options.
+To help slow the spread of COVID and to keep our staff and customers as safe as possible, we ask you to consider if any of the following applies to you, if so please do not enter our store, and ask about our curbside pickup options.

 - Fever, cough, sore throat or difficulty breathing

 - Returned from abroad in the last 14-days